-We do not routinely use any of the scoring systems of risk stratification.
-As a general rule, we discharge patients who meet the following criteria:
+As a general rule, we discharge patients who meet all of the following criteria:

-However, the decision to discharge a patient also depends upon individual-patient factors, such as reliability for follow-up and confidence in the diagnosis; in some cases, we admit patients who appear to be low-risk for observation.
+If a patient meets these criteria, the decision to discharge the patient also depends on individual-patient factors, such as reliability for follow-up and confidence of the endoscopists in the diagnosis.

 If patients do not meet these criteria we admit them to a monitored setting or intensive care unit (depending upon the severity of bleeding, comorbidities, and stability of vital signs).
 Most patients who have received endoscopic treatment for high-risk stigmata should be hospitalized for 72 hours to monitor for rebleeding, since most rebleeding occurs during this time .